 Natalizumab and rituximab both carry black box warnings for the risk of progressive multifocal leukoencephalopathy (PML).
 PML is an opportunistic infection of the brain that is caused by the John Cunningham virus (JCV) and has the potential to cause severe disability or death.
-Cases of PML are rare and are associated with three risk factors: prior use of immunosuppressants, more than 24 months of natalizumab exposure, and presence of anti-JCV antibodies.
-PML has been most frequently reported in natalizumab treatment, but rare cases have been reported with the use of rituximab, fingolimod, dimethyl fumarate, and ocrelizumab.
-The risk of developing PML can be mitigated by testing for JCV in patients on higher-risk drugs; there is also evidence that extending dosing of natalizumab from every four weeks to every six weeks may lower the risk of developing PML.
+Cases of natalizumab-related PML are rare and are associated with three risk factors: prior use of immunosuppressants, more than 24 months of natalizumab exposure, and presence of anti-JCV antibodies.65 PML has been most frequently reported in natalizumab treatment, but rare cases have been reported with the use of rituximab, fingolimod, dimethyl fumarate, ozanimod, and ocrelizumab.66-69 The risk of developing natalizumab-related PML can be mitigated by testing for

+JCV; there is also evidence that extending dosing of natalizumab from every four weeks to every six weeks may lower the risk of developing PML.70

-Discontinuation of natalizumab is associated with increased risk of rebound relapse rates.
-This is of particular concern in the management of patients at risk for discontinuous treatment due to, for example, pregnancy, lack of access to regular care, financial, and/or insurance issues.
-Limited observational data on the use of monoclonal antibody DMTs (natalizumab, ofatumumab, ocrelizumab) prior to conception or during pregnancy suggests no increased risk of adverse outcomes.35-38 tract, leading to fewer rates of gastrointestinal-related adverse effects and treatment discontinuations.
-Results from EVOLVE-MS-2, a five-week head-to-head trial in RRMS patients, confirmed the improved gastrointestinal tolerability profile of diroximel fumarate over dimethyl fumarate.
+Patients who are of younger age, have a higher number of relapses and gadolinium-enhanced lesions at baseline, and have fewer natalizumab infusions may be at an increased risk of disease reactivation upon natalizumab discontinuation.71 This is of particular concern in the management of patients at risk for discontinuous treatment due to, for example, pregnancy, lack of access to regular care, financial, and/or insurance issues.71 There is limited observational data on the use of monoclonal antibody DMTs (natalizumab, ofatumumab, ocrelizumab) prior to conception or during pregnancy; there is insufficient high-quality evidence to evaluate the therapies' impact on pregnancy-related adverse outcomes.72-75